emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Gain measurements

 There is room for hackathon sessions to compare testing measurements of the gains in power consumption.
+It applies separatly to any hardware and sofware components

 # Security Considerations